YeshwantBhat/GettingCleaningData/README.md

  It is then summarized by the mean of the values across a particular measurement values for a particular combination of subject,activity.

  The mean of the measurements is then calculated.
 So finally we have a mean value for a particular measurement for a particular subject and a particular activity.

+ Then the variable names in traintesttable3 is modified to reflect that these are mean values.

  For instance

  subject  activity  tBodyAccmeanX